yangdunyu/my-oci-arm-host-capacity/README.md

 ## About This Project

-Oracle Cloud Infrastructure (OCI) offers a very useful ARM configuration as part of its Always Free tier.
+Oracle Cloud Infrastructure (OCI) offers a very useful ARM configuration as part of its Always Free tier accoring to its [announcement](https://blogs.oracle.com/cloud-infrastructure/post/moving-to-ampere-a1-compute-instances-on-oracle-cloud-infrastructure-oci).
 Each tenancy gets the first 3,000 OCPU hours and 18,000 GB hours per month for free to create Ampere A1 Compute instances using the VM.Standard.A1.Flex shape (equivalent to 4 OCPUs and 24 GB of memory).

 However, these resources are extremely scarce and difficult to secure for free tier users due to the frequent "Out of Capacity" error.
 This project was created to solve this problem by: